 INKA Entworks held a seminar on mobile game security in Seoul, Korea on June 2nd, 2015.
 On June 5th, 2015, INKA Entworks signed a Memorandum of Understanding with the Seoul Business Agency to support small and medium-sized mobile game and application developers.
 On September 8th, 2021, INKA Entworks announced that its PallyCon Multi-DRM Service successfully completed validation testing and supports version 2.0 of the SPEKE API.
 On November 21st, 2022, INKA Entworks launched a new SaaS solution for content transcoding, watermarking, encryption, and packaging.
 Finally, on March 17th, 2025, INKA Entworks rebranded and changed its name to DoveRunner.

-DoveRunner offers 9 products in the media tech and telecoms tech industries.
-DoveRunner's product portfolio comprises of enterprise security and content security.
+DoveRunner offers 9 products in the telecoms tech and media tech industries.
+DoveRunner's product portfolio comprises of content security and enterprise security.

 Subscribe for full access to DoveRunner's products in full detail